Coleus

 How do I keep my Coleus bushy instead of tall and bare?

 Pinch the growing tips every 1-2 weeks.
-This is the single most important Coleus habit.
-Each pinch causes the stem to branch into two new stems, building density.
-Combined with bright light, this keeps the plant compact and full.
+Each pinch turns one stem into two new branches, building density.

-Are there really different Coleus that handle direct sun?
+Are there really Coleus varieties that handle direct sun?

 Yes.
-Modern "sun Coleus" cultivars (Premium Sun, many Wizard and Kong types) have been bred to tolerate full sun without scorching.
-Older heirloom and shade-bred varieties prefer mostly indirect light.
-The label or seed packet usually says "sun" or "shade."
-When in doubt, watch the plant: if leaf edges crisp, it wants less direct light.
+Modern sun-bred cultivars (Premium Sun, many Wizards and Kongs) tolerate full sun.
+Older heirloom varieties prefer indirect light.
+The label usually says "sun" or "shade."

 Care and Maintenance